Too Soon for Doom Gloom?

 John Leslie [1-16], expanding upon largely unpublished lectures by Brandon Carter \cite{C}, has argued that our observed position in history increases, perhaps greatly, the probability that the human race will soon end.
 Variants of this argument have also been discovered independently by Holgar Nielsen \cite{N} and by J. Richard Gott III \cite {G}.

 The idea is that if humans were to continue at present or growing populations for more than a few hundred additional years, it would be unlikely for us to have found ourselves in the relatively small fraction alive by now.
-On the other hand, if the human race were to end tomorrow, we would not be so unusual, since about 5-10\% of all humans are alive today [20-22,19].
+On the other hand, if the human race were to end today (e.g., at the end of the Mayan 13th b'ak'tun when this paper is being revised), we would not be so unusual, since about 5-10\% of all humans are alive today [20-22,19].
 This possibility, or any doom within the next few hundred years, does not make it nearly so unlikely for us to find ourselves alive now.

 Of course, what we are more interested in is the actual conditional probability (often called a posterior probability) that the human race will end soon, given that we are here, rather than the reverse conditional probability (often called a likelihood) that we are here, given that the human race will end soon.
 To calculate the former from the latter, we need the prior probabilities that the human race will end at various times in the future (or after various total numbers $N$ of people may have lived), and then we can apply Bayes' rule.
 However, we do not have universally accepted prior probabilities, so we cannot actually calculate universally accepted posterior probabilities.